Parikshith-Rai/CIE-Calculator/README.md

 ## ⚠️ Disclaimer

 This is an independent, unofficial tool created to help students estimate their CIE and SGPA.
 It is **not affiliated with or endorsed by Nitte Meenakshi Institute of Technology**.
-Always verify your actual marks and grades against official college records and VTU/NMIT notifications.
+Always verify your actual marks and grades against official college records and NMIT notifications.

 ---